DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/hubbing.md

 }
 ```

-We have two different articles from the same author.
+We have **two articles** from the **same author**.
 The author contributed to both articles with different affiliations in the background.

 Both datasets, each as a graph imported with dict2graph, will have structure like this

 ![](img/hubbing_long_01_baseline.svg)

-When we merge overlapping nodes together, we will have the following result:
+When we merge overlaping nodes together, we will have the following result:

 ![](img/hubbing_long_02_wrong_merge.svg)

 **Now can you tell which article was released under which affiliation?** Me neither.

-The information got lost, when we merged the two datasets.
+The **information got lost**, when we merged the two datasets.

 There are multiple solutions to this problem.
 Dict2graph solves this by letting you create new inbetween nodes: